 José’s concert repertoire includes Beethoven’s Symphony No. 9, Mass in C and Choral Symphony, Carl Orff’s Carmina Burana, Rachmaninoff’s The Bells, Fauré’s Requiem and Brahms’ Eines Deutsches Requiem – performed with the major orchestras of Australia and New Zealand.
 In October 2006, José undertook a tour as the baritone soloist with the Sydney Symphony to Japan where he sang three Don Quixote songs by Ravel in Tokyo and Osaka.

-Engagements in 2014/2015 include the title role in Rigoletto, Rodrigo (Don Carlo) and Germont for Opera Australia, Germont for Victorian Opera and Riolobo (Florencia en el Amazonas) for Los Angeles Opera; José will also join the roster of principal artists at The Metropolitan Opera, New York.
+Engagements in 2014/2015 included the title role in Rigoletto, Rodrigo (Don Carlo) and Germont for Opera Australia, Germont for Victorian Opera and Riolobo (Florencia en el Amazonas) for Los Angeles Opera; José also joined the roster of principal artists at The Metropolitan Opera, New York.